Bug bounty program: Alternative vulnerability markets

 Not all companies respond positively to disclosures, as they can cause legal liability and operational overhead.
 It is not uncommon to receive cease-and-desist letters from software vendors after disclosing a vulnerability for free.
 Some individuals who find a previously unknown, zero-day vulnerability do not sell it to the vendor directly or indirectly via a third-party bug bounty program.
 According to one study, the most commonly cited reasons for not reporting a bug were threatening language on the website, lack of an obvious place to report, and lack of response to earlier bug reports.

-Discoverers can earn more money—more than USD$1 million in some cases—by selling the vulnerability to brokers such as Zerodium, spyware companies such as NSO Group, governments, or intelligence agencies.
+Discoverers can earn more money—more than US$1 million in some cases—by selling the vulnerability to brokers such as Zerodium, spyware companies such as NSO Group, governments, or intelligence agencies.
 Government agencies may use the vulnerability to cause a cyberattack, stockpile the vulnerability, or notify the vendor.
 Some hackers also sell the vulnerability they found to a criminal group.
 In 2015, the markets for government and crime were estimated at at least ten times larger than the bug bounty market.